itztiva/Fortnitebuilds/README.md

 # Fortnite Builds Archive
 All Archived Fortnite Builds currently, I am not the owner of any of these and I just got bored so I made this.
 Towards the bottom of the page will be credits to all the people where I have got these links from.
 I do not take credit for any of these links and All of the files used go towards their respective owners and I do not profit of this.

+## READ PLEASE
+If there's some errors or links down please contact Tiva or ByZN on discord : @itztiva or @wallonia

 # Pre Battle Royale